Infinibay/backend/docs/infiniservice-integration.md

 The Windows unattended installation (`unattendedWindowsManager.ts`) performs the following steps:

 1. Creates a temporary directory `C:\Temp\InfiniService`
-2. Downloads the InfiniService binary from `http://<backend_host>:<port>/infiniservice/windows/binary`
+2. Downloads the InfiniService binary from the backend
-3. Downloads the installation script from `http://<backend_host>:<port>/infiniservice/windows/script`
+3. Downloads the installation script
-4. Executes the installation script with the VM ID: `install-windows.ps1 -ServiceMode 'normal' -VmId '<vm_id>'`
+4. Executes the installation script with the VM ID
+5. Moves InfiniService to `%ProgramFiles%\Infiniservice` (language-independent)
+6. Registers InfiniService as a Windows service
-5. Cleans up temporary files
+7. Cleans up temporary files

 The installation happens during the FirstLogonCommands phase, after network drivers are installed but before the final system restart.